paulrobertlloyd/paulrobertlloyd-v4/src/articles/2020/08/angels/index.md

 Fortunately, both these events come at a point in my life where I am happy and content.
 This is in no small part to [the service I’ve been working on][1] over the 18 months, and the group of people I’m working with to deliver it.

 Having got so much from working with my team, when lockdown came into effect, I felt it was important to keep everyone entertained and amused.
 Alongside designing [mission patches to celebrate key project milestones][2], I created custom emoji for use in Slack, made [a mug to mark Adam’s contribution to the design system][3] and art directed various birthday and leaving cards.
-I even hosted an edition of <cite>Who Want’s to Be a Millionaire</cite> – complete with fastest finger first rounds – designed and operated entirely within Google Slides.
+I even hosted an edition of ""Who Want’s to Be a Millionaire"" – complete with fastest finger first rounds – designed and operated entirely within Google Slides.
 I began to think of this as my third great act of volunteering after [London 2012][4] and [Glasgow 2014][5].

 I’ve enjoyed working on these little creations.
 They’ve probably reignited a set of creative abilities long suppressed by years of working to client briefs.
 However, I did begin to wonder if my efforts had been fully acknowledged.
 Even more so when it seemed nobody wanted to mark my birthday like we had done for others.

 [Watch ‘Apply: Angels’ on Vimeo](https://vimeo.com/450172631) {.align-pull}

-Unbeknown to me, the team was beavering away on a creation of their own: [a 4-minute video][6] with everyone miming the words to Robbie Williams’ <cite>Angels</cite>, our go-to karaoke song.
+Unbeknown to me, the team was beavering away on a creation of their own: [a 4-minute video][6] with everyone miming the words to Robbie Williams’ ""Angels"", our go-to karaoke song.
 When we met up yesterday — for just the second time since lockdown began — the video (and all the behind the scenes scheming) was revealed.

 I was floored.
 I still am!
 This is easily the best birthday present I’ve ever received.
 That it coincides with my 40th makes it even sweeter.